Nthabiseng551/CS50-s-projects/capstone/README.md

 #### Video Demo: <URL>
 #### Distinctiveness and Complexity
 #### Description:
 I have created a web-based application using Django called "ForMaternity".
-The aim of which is to provide pregnant women
+The aim of which is to provide pregnant women with information and guidence to help them get through pregnancy